dindin0497/SeeIt/README.md

 ### What It Does
 - 📷 Uses **camera** to detect objects in real time
 - 🗣️ Speaks object names via **Text-to-Speech (TTS)**
 - 🏷️ Optionally shows detected labels on screen

+### Why It Matters for People with Visual Impairments
+- 👓 Helps users with **eye problems or low vision** identify objects in their surroundings.
+- 🗣️ Provides **audio feedback** so users can hear what’s in front of them without needing to see it.
+- 🧭 Improves independence by enabling safer navigation and better awareness of the environment.
+- 🖼️ Optional on-screen labels can support users with **partial vision**, combining text with speech.

 ### Key Features
 - ⚡ Real-time detection (CameraX + ML Kit/TFLite)